papatangosierra/serifu/README.md

 Source and Style labels may contain spaces, and can use any alphabetic or numeric characters, but the only punctuation characters permitted are `'`, `-`, and `&`.

-Different projects have different levels of specificity they require in a script, and Serifu's Source and Style fields are meant to be freeform enough to accommodate a wide variety of editorial needs.
+Different projects have different levels of specificity they require in a script, and Serifu's Source and Style fields are meant to be freeform enough to accommodate a wide variety scenarios.

 Spaces or tabs immediately before or after the colon are ignored, so the following Dialogue Lines are equivalent: